salmanfrds/OOP_CaseStudy/README.md

 3. Calculate employees’ salary per work hour
 4. Track record of the employee’s recent working hours (first 22 working hours)

-The class diagram will be provided in I-taleem.m
+The class diagram will be provided in I-taleem. :)